 - 4. Criminal activity resulting in one or more misdemeanor convictions involving arson, homicide, kidnapping, sex crimes, human trafficking, terrorism or the illegal distribution or manufacture of a controlled substance will always result in a denial of housing. - 5.
 Criminal activity resulting in one or more misdemeanor convictions involving violence, crimes against children, crimes against government or government officials will result in denial of housing if the conviction or exit from incarceration occurred within seven (7) years. - 6.
 Criminal activities resulting in misdemeanor convictions for all other offenses with the exception of traffic violations will result in denial of housing if the conviction or exit from incarceration occurred within five (5) years.
 (Exception: misdemeanor DUI / OUI will not be considered however they will be included for purposes of determining pattern of behavior per item # 7.) - 7.
-A record of three or more separate instances where the applicant is involved in criminal activities resulting in misdemeanor convictions within fifteen (15) years of the most recent conviction or exit from incarceration will result in denial of housing.
+A record of three or more separate instances within fifteen (15) years where the applicant is involved in criminal activities resulting in misdemeanor convictions or within fifteen (15) years from the date the applicant exited from incarceration will result in denial of housing.